gvwilson/sensibleadventures/nardica/nardica.md

 added.
 "She has a lot of natural talent, but I haven't seen any sign there's anything more to her than that."

-"That's a shame."  *Speaker adopts sceptical expression.* "The core thought there was an eighty-five percent chance the tweak would have been passed on."
+"That's a shame."  *Speaker adopts skeptical expression.* "The core thought there was an eighty-five percent chance the tweak would have been passed on."

 *Speaker sighs.* "Jasmine, please---you know I don't like that word."